MileHacker Logo

 Pre-Trip Preparations

-Before you go, take time to organize your documents, understand health precautions, and pack appropriately for Berat's climate and planned activities.
+Before departing, make time to organize your documents, understand health precautions, and pack appropriately for Berat'the climate of planned activities.

 Digital copies of important documents are a good backup.
 Informing someone at home of your itinerary promotes peace of mind.